malavikast/COEN-241--Winter-2023/HW3/ReadMe.txt

 rtt min/avg/max/mdev = 8.209/19.877/32.056/3.643 ms

 Ans 2a.
-Average time to ping -  h1 and h2 - 5.789
+Average time to ping -  h1 and h2 - 5.789 ms
-Average time to ping - h1 and h8 - 19.642
+Average time to ping - h1 and h8 - 19.642 ms

 Ans 2b.
-Minimum ping between h1 and h2 - 2.618
+Minimum ping between h1 and h2 - 2.618 ms
-Minimum ping between h1 and h8 - 8.347
+Minimum ping between h1 and h8 - 8.347 ms
-Maximum ping between h1 and h2 - 8.278
+Maximum ping between h1 and h2 - 8.278 ms
-Maximum ping between h1 and h8 - 32.087
+Maximum ping between h1 and h8 - 32.087 ms

 Ans 2c.
 Pinging h1 to h2 typically takes lesser time than pinging h8.
 This is because a packet must travel significantly more hops to reach h8 than to reach h2.